conaticusgrp/boolean/CONTRIBUTING.md

 - Mention any new packages added and their purpose in the PR description
 - Write well thought-out code that is easy to read
 - Use meaningful commit messages
+- Test your code thoroughly and handle all possible errors/misinputs
+- Base PRs on the develop branch and not the main branch, as this is where contributed code will go before testing

 Please don't:
 - Add forked packages that are not by the official creator